-Mac AI’s team, led by Senior Project Manager Xiaohong Liu, submitted to both tracks of the Demoireing challenge (single image and burst) at the prestigious NTIRE 2020 computer vision conference in Seattle.
+Mac AI’s team, led by Senior Project Manager Xiaohong Liu, won third place of the Demoireing challenge burst track at the international NTIRE 2020 computer vision conference in Seattle.
 The project uses a fully integrated attention mechanism, as well as U-nets and PCD.
 Read more about the novel architecture in the report!VIEW THIS PROJECT ↗

 FishEye is a fourth-year thesis project undertaken by Victor Blaga and Andrew Garven, and currently being implemented in McMaster’s ABEL lab to automatically detect and track experimental footage.
 Specifically, the program uses YOLOv3 to track fish behavioural assays in real time, relieving undergraduate students of an otherwise mundane and time-consuming task.VIEW THIS PROJECT ↗

 Software engineering undergraduate student and Mac AI project manager Jay Mody is leveraging AI to fight online misinformation.
 He placed 1st overall in the first round of the Leader’s Prize, Canada’s largest AI competition offering $1,000,000 to the team of individual that best automates the detection of fake news using AI.
 The final round ends in July 2020 — wish him luck!VIEW THIS PROJECT ↗